-Web Triggers enable any app in the world to talk to an Intuiface experience, provided both that third party app and Intuiface has Internet access.
+Web Triggers enable any app in the world to talk to an Intuiface experience, provided both the third party app and Intuiface have Internet access.

 To put this mechanism in place, you need to follow these three steps: